-The West Essex branch campus of ECC in West Caldwell meets the education and training needs of people who live and work in the western part of Essex County.
-The faculty include state-of-the art computer labs, science labs, a library, a student center, and the same student support services that are offered at the main campus.
-Students attending this branch campus may complete degree requirements for associate degrees in the following majors: Business, Social Sciences, Liberal Arts, Education, and Criminal Justice.
-Ample onsite parking and access to public transportation make the campus an ideal location for students.
+The West Essex branch campus of ECC, located on Bloomfield Avenue in West Caldwell, meets the education and training needs of people who live and work in the western part of Essex County, and offers a wide range of credit and non-credit courses, as well as Associate Degrees in several areas.
+Students attending this branch campus may complete Associate Degree requirements in the following Transferrable majors: Business, Criminal Justice, Education, Liberal Arts and Social Sciences.
+The facility includes state-of-the art computer labs, science labs, a library, a student center, and the same student support services that are offered at the main campus.
+Ample onsite parking and access to public transportation make the campus an ideal location

 At ECC, most of the classes are small, usually with no more than 25 to 30 students, ensuring that students receive personal attention.
 Faculty not only have outstanding mastery of their subject areas but are also known for their personal commitment to their students.